groupvine/gv-doc/about/golocal.md

 ### GoLocal FAQ for Local Businesses and Organizations

 * **Can I advertise to more than one school community?**
-Yes, just let us know which schools your’d like to target and we can include your ad in their community emails.
+Yes, just let us know which schools you’d like to target and we can include your ad in their community emails.

 * **What statistics are included in the monthly activity reports?**